How to reduce an event’s carbon footprint

 If you have an upcoming conference, meeting or event, a central consideration should be its environmental impact.

 Consumers and business are increasingly aware of the need to reduce their carbon emissions in the fight against climate change.
 If you’re in an event agency, this represents an opportunity to stand out from the competition and lead by example.
 If you’re part of a corporate, NGO or international organization, it is likely that sustainability is high on your agenda.
-So, thinking about ways to run an environmentally-friendly event should be top-of-mind.
+Thinking about ways to run an environmentally-friendly event should be top-of-mind!